 Performance-based compensation.
 Most of Mr. Lynch's total direct compensation package is performance-based, tied to specific performance objectives or the value of our stock price.
 The Employment Agreement provides for a minimum annual base salary of \$900,000, an annual short-term cash incentive opportunity with a target set at 110% of base salary (which was fixed at 100% of target for 2019), and annual equity awards opportunities applicable to the Company's other executive officers.
-During the term of the Employment Agreement, base salary increases, and the amount, performance criteria and terms of bonus awards and equity awards are at the discretion of the Company's long-term incentive program at a target grant-date fair value of \$3.4 million, made in the same allocation of grant types and 40% time-based restricted stock.
+During the term of the Employment Agreement, base salary increases, and the amount, performance criteria and terms of bonus awards and equity awards are at the discretion of the Compensation Committee.
+The Employment Agreement set Mr. Lynch's initial annual equity awards to be granted in fiscal year 2020 under the Company's long-term incentive program at a target grant-date fair value of \$3.4 million, made in the same allocation of grant types as awarded to other executive officers of the Company.
+For 2020, Mr. Lynch's equity awards will consist of 60% performance-based units and 40% time-based restricted stock.